bonaparte gas pipeline

 Metering and Measurement

-APA requires the gas specification to comply with the published Gas Specification for this pipeline.
-APA will measure and/or monitor gas quality in accordance with its relevant obligations under contract.
-Quality obligations are outlined in APA’s SGTA.
+EII requires the gas specification to comply with the published Gas Specification for this pipeline.
+EII will measure and/or monitor gas quality in accordance with its relevant obligations under contract.
+Quality obligations are outlined in the SGTA (East and Central).

-APA has minimum credit support requirements that are a pre-condition to gaining access to pipeline services.
-APA’s credit support requirements are set out here.
+EII has minimum credit support requirements that are a pre-condition to gaining access to pipeline services.
+EII’s credit support requirements are set out here.

 If you are interested in acquiring services for this pipeline, you can contact us on 08 8924 8100 to discuss your requirements.
 Alternatively, you may wish to email us at firstname.lastname@example.org.

-We encourage potential customers to contact APA early when considering their gas supply and transport needs.
-Early discussion of needs improves the likelihood that APA can tailor services to meet them.
+We encourage potential customers to contact APA (on behalf of EII) early when considering their gas supply and transport needs.
+Early discussion of needs improves the likelihood that APA (on behalf of EII) can tailor services to meet them.

 |Formal Access Request||